This popular article was originally published on September 25, 2015 but updated to reflect the impact on relationships and marriages today.

 * There’s no passion in our marriage

-* I don’t know if I ever loved him/her
+* I’m not sure I ever really loved him/her

-o Is It Incompatibility – Or Rigidity? – Married couples often divorce due to incompatibility.
-However, I can think of only 3 marital problems I’d consider as indications of incompatibility:
+Is It Incompatibility – Or Rigidity? – Married couples often divorce due to incompatibility.
+However, I can think of only 3 marital problems I would consider as true indications of incompatibility:

 Other complaints of incompatibility include beliefs such as “We just don’t get along together”, “We have nothing in common”, “We argue all the time”, or “We’re not sexually compatible.”
 I’ve come to understand these are points of rigidity in a relationship rather than incompatibility.
 We tend to get dug into our respective positions and believe there is nothing to be done.
 When people put a little effort, caring – and risk – into changing behavior patterns, it’s amazing how compatible we become!

-o Anger and Fear – A long history of anger, conflict, fighting, complaining and criticism can certainly undermine any marriage.
+Fear & Anger – A long history of anger, conflict, fighting, complaining, and criticism can certainly undermine any marriage.
 However, separation and divorce may not be necessary.
 Anger can best be seen as a protest – due to unmet needs and hurt feelings.
 Once these feelings are discussed openly in a supportive environment (like a therapist’s office), they can easily be addressed in a caring and productive manner.
 Of course, anger that is unchecked and resistant to change can lead to a breakdown of the basic emotional connection necessary to a healthy relationship.

 On the other hand, the fear of separation and divorce is not a good reason to stay married.
 If it becomes clear that the marriage is destructive and that things cannot change for the better, the best answer is to face those fears and to find personal empowerment to create a better life (often with the help of a supportive and understanding therapist).

 I hope this sheds some light on a difficult and complicated topic.
 Please know that you’re not alone in this.
-Many others have faced these terribly upsetting experiences – and talking to an experienced counselor or therapist can help a great deal.
+And remember that the temporary stress and pressures due to COVID may make the situation appear and feel much worse.
+Talking to an experienced counselor or therapist can help a great deal.
 Please don’t hesitate to contact us today if you have any questions, or if you want to set up a time to meet with one of us.